 What does it mean to be religious?

-Religion is personal, complex, and dynamic.
-When demographic surveys and forecasts focus on small, homogeneous populations, the problem of defining religion is partially mitigated.
-However, if we consider multiple cultures with different religions across time periods of radical change, things become much more complicated.
-We avoid relying on a single definition of religiosity, and this frees us to re-organize data on multiple dimensions of religion and analyze the change in all of those dimensions simultaneously.
-The dimensions of religiosity we consider are diverse and help us take into account different cultures, as well as social and economic change over time.
-On the other hand, these dimensions are rooted in the cognitive and emotional functions of human beings, allowing us to create a data-grounded, multidisciplinary, cross-cultural theory of religious change that is applicable to the times, places, and cultures included in our study.
+However, once we consider multiple cultures with different religions across periods of radical change, things become much more complicated.
+In some cultures, it is common to identify with a religion even if you do not practice or hold its beliefs.
+We have identified five dimensions of religiosity to help us take into account different cultures, as well as social and economic change over time.
+These dimensions are rooted in the cognitive and emotional functions of human beings, allowing us to create a data-grounded, multidisciplinary, cross-cultural theory of religious change that is applicable to the times, places, and cultures included in our study.

 - Religious self-identification primarily refers to self-reported census and survey data, commonly available in most countries.

-- Public religious practice refers to how regularly individuals engage with a religious community and its rituals.
+- Public religious participation refers to how regularly individuals engage with a religious community and its rituals.

 - Private religious practices include praying, meditating, reading religious materials, making offerings, and maintaining a personal shrine.